First-Time Buyer's Guide to Multiplex Homes in Vancouver

 Can a first-time buyer purchase a multiplex in Vancouver?

 Yes.
-First-time buyers can purchase a multiplex of up to 4 units with a CMHC-insured mortgage requiring only 5% down.
+First-time buyers can purchase a whole multiplex of up to 4 units with a CMHC-insured mortgage requiring 10% down, or a single multiplex unit with as little as 5% down on the first $500K.
 There is no restriction limiting first-time buyers to condos or single-family homes.

 This is the most common misconception in Vancouver real estate.
 Many first-time buyers assume they need 20% down for a multiplex, or that multiplexes are only for investors.
 Neither is true.
-CMHC insures owner-occupied properties up to 4 units with 5% down, provided the buyer lives in one of the units.
+CMHC insures owner-occupied properties up to 4 units, provided the buyer lives in one of the units.
+The minimum down payment is 10% for a whole triplex or fourplex, and 5% of the first $500K plus 10% of the rest for a single unit or a duplex.
 The purchase price cap for insured mortgages is $1.5M (raised from $1M in late 2024).
-A buyer purchasing a $1.4M fourplex needs $70,000 down plus closing costs — roughly the same as a $700K condo at 10% down.
-The difference is that the multiplex generates rental income from day one, while the condo does not.
+A buyer purchasing a whole $1.4M fourplex needs $140,000 down plus closing costs.
+The difference from a condo is that the multiplex generates rental income from day one.

 What's the minimum down payment for a multiplex?